 Michael: There’s another sort of aspect of this.
 I love your point of recognize that sometimes challenging pricing conversations are not actually a pricing conversation problem.
 It’s an upstream problem.

-So, you know, we did a podcast recently for Financial Advisor Success with a guy named Micah Shilanski.
+So, we did a podcast recently for Financial Advisor Success with a guy named Micah Shilanski.
 So Micah runs a practice up in Alaska.
 He has written the book literally on federal employee retirement benefits.
 And all the weird specialized rules, all the funky government rules, how you convert CSRS voluntary contributions into Roth dollars on a tax-free basis.
 And Micah charges 1.5%.
 And so that kind of stood out to me when he was sharing it on our podcast.
 Sort of going rate is 1%.
 How do you explain this?
 How do you reconcile it?
 He said, “Look, at the end of the day, we have such a specialized unique expertise because we do this particular thing for this particular niche clientele that literally no one else does.”
 So, go to the other guy that charges 1%.
 They literally can’t do for you what I can do for you because they don’t have the expertise in people just like you.”
 Now, Micah can’t say that about everyone, just about the particular niche people that he serves.
 But he said he’s had this come up periodically.
 He had a client that came in, challenge him on the pricing, and he was like, “Fine, you think the other advisor can do this stuff for you?
 Go see them.
 Come back to me in a couple of months, let me look at your situation, and if I can’t add value in that meeting, fine, move on.”
 And now that guy’s client’s paying 1.5%.

 I find there’s such an obsession these days about pricing and competing on price, the point that every time we have a guest like this on the podcast that charges above 1.5%, we usually get a lot of flack.
 “That advisor’s overcharging.
 That’s not fair.
 That’s not appropriate.”
 And seems to miss, this is what happens… when you’re stuck in a commoditized environment because you’re really not differentiating, it all becomes about price.
 For Micah, it’s not about price.
 He does a thing that literally no one else does.
 So there is nothing to compare to.
 Now, he still has to deliver value for what he does.
 But competitive price shopping basically doesn’t happen when you literally do a thing for a unique niche group of clients that no one else does.
 It takes the price comparison off the table.
 That to me is part of why I advocate so much around niches and specializations.
 Micah’s is particularly technical.
 You don’t quite have to go that route necessarily.